tonyest/Prospress/readme.txt

 == Description ==

-Technically, Prosspress is a suite of WordPress plugins and themes.
+Technically, Prospress is a suite of WordPress plugins and themes.

 But really, Prospress is a dream.
 The dream to do for marketplaces what WordPress did for communication - make it easy and free (as in beer and liberty).